Is Tor Legal? Can You Use Tor Browser Safely in 2023?

 Is Tor a VPN?

 No, Tor is not a VPN.
-While both the tools use a similar approach to encrypt and tunnel your traffic, Tor makes use of community-driven exit nodes to do so.
-It is also an open-source project whereas a VPN is considered a proprietary software.
+While both tools use a similar approach to encrypt and tunnel your traffic, Tor makes use of community-driven exit relays to do so.
+It is also an open-source project, whereas a VPN is considered proprietary software.

 What countries is Tor blocked in?

-As of 2022, Tor is blocked in Russia, China, Turkey, Iran, and Egypt.
-Countries like Uzbekistan, Bahamas, Lithuania, Korea, Cameroon, Vietnam, and Venezuela have restrictions in place.
+As of 2023, The Onion Router is blocked in Russia, China, North Korea, Iran, and Egypt.
+Countries like Uzbekistan, Bahamas, Lithuania, Bosnia and Herzegovina, and others have restrictions in place.